dhatrishv/Webscanner/README.md

-# 🛡️  WebScanner
+# 🛡️ ReNgine - Web Security Scanner

-**WebScanner** is a web-based vulnerability scanning tool that evaluates the security posture of websites by identifying common misconfigurations and vulnerabilities.
+**ReNgine** is a web-based vulnerability scanning tool that evaluates the security posture of websites by identifying common misconfigurations and vulnerabilities.
 It extends the core functionalities of **reNgine** by adding SSL/TLS analysis, security header checks, and basic AI-assisted reporting.

 ## 🔍 Features